What Your Reno Electrician Won’t Tell You About Solar Energy

 2. Direct Current to Direct Current Converters

-DC to DC converters maintain a voltage at a specific level.
-You can see these in cell phones.
+DC to DC converters maintains a voltage at a specific level.
+You see this in cell phones.

 1. AC to DC Converters AKA Refractors

-Refractors are used to convert AC to DC.
-This is the opposite process of how a solar panel leverages an inverter to transduce its electrical currents.
+Refractors convert AC to DC.
+It uses the opposite process of how a solar panel leverages an inverter to transduce its electrical currents.
 Refraction happens when you plug electronics into the wall of your home.

 All Electrical Equipment Loses Efficiency

-Computers, cell-phones, and TVs are a few among the many electronics with a short lifespan.
-The consumer technology association found that on average, electronics last about five years.
-Solar arrays, however, have a warranty for twenty-five years and regularly produce at at least an 80 percent efficiency level from the time it was installed for 40 years.
-This is 5 times longer than the average computer.
+Computers, cell phones and TVs are a few among the many electronics with a short lifespan.
+The consumer technology association found that, on average, electronics last about five years.
+Solar arrays, however, have a warranty for twenty-five years and regularly produce at least an 80 percent efficiency level from installation for 40 years — five times longer than the average computer.

-Solar panels shouldn’t degrade by more than 1% per year.
+Solar panels shouldn’t degrade by more than one percent per year.
 Extreme temperatures will affect the efficiency of your solar panels.
-So yes your solar panels will lose efficiency as they reach the end of their lifespan.
-Their lifespan is actually quite long, though, compared to other forms of electrical technology.
+So yes, your solar panels will lose efficiency as they reach the end of their lifespan.
 The best way to find the right solar panel for you is to look at your Nevada solar options.

 Solar Power Intimidates Coal-based Energy Companies (AKA Your Power Company)

 As we have seen in recent Nevada history, competing with what some may consider a monopoly is not always pretty, albeit it is what the market needs.
 Within the last ten years, we have seen a large spike in solar energy.
 Wind and hydropower have been the leading renewable energy sources for years; additionally, the IRENA has found that these renewable energy sources have increased, but not to the degree that solar has.
 Solar went from 8,679 MW in 2007 to 385,674 MW in 2017.